Chief Diversity and Engagement OfficerCompany: Gusto

 Role: Session Presenter

-Bernard previously served at the Democratic National Committee for six years as the deputy chief diversity officer and the director of human resources, helping modernize the DNC’s human capital operations—moving from transactional to tactical.
-As part of the modernization, he helped to promote greater pay equity, diversification of staff, the creation of safer spaces, greater cross-cultural competence across the organization culminating in fuller partner relationships, and enhanced multiculturalism.
+Bernard previously served at the Democratic National Committee for six years as the deputy chief Diversity officer and the director of Human Resources, helping modernize the DNC’s human capital operations—moving from transactional to tactical.
+As part of the modernization, he helped to promote greater pay equity, diversification of staff, the creation of safer spaces, and greater cross-cultural competence across the organization culminating in fuller partner relationships and enhanced multiculturalism.

-In addition, Bernard has written for Forbes, Catalyst and SHRM, and his insights have appeared in media outlets such as Nasdaq Government Clearinghouse and the Huffington Post.
-Coleman holds an M.B.A. in international business from Trinity University, a B.A. in psychology from Hampton University and an Executive Strategic Diversity and Inclusion Management certification from Georgetown University.
+In addition, Bernard has written for Inc., Forbes, Catalyst, and the Society for Human Resource Management and his insights have appeared in media outlets such as Nasdaq Government Clearinghouse and The Huffington Post.
+He holds an MBA in international business from Trinity University, a BA in psychology from Hampton University, and an Executive Strategic Diversity and Inclusion Management certification from Georgetown University.
 Bernard is also a graduate of the University of Virginia’s Thomas C. Sorensen Institute for Political Leadership.

-Named one of the 2018 Black Enterprise Top Executives in Corporate Diversity and one of the Top 50 Multicultural Leaders in Technology in 2017 by the National Diversity Council, Bernard was also honored as one of Hampton University’s inaugural Forty Under 40 honorees as well as The Network Journal 2017 40 Under Forty Achiever honoree.
-Bernard resides in the San Francisco Bay area with his wife, Edda Collins Coleman, and two daughters.
+Named a 2018 American Council of Young Political Leaders Fellow, a 2018 Black Enterprise Top Executive in Corporate Diversity, and one of the Top 50 Multicultural Leaders in Technology in 2017 by the National Diversity Council, Bernard was also honored as one of Hampton University’s Inaugural 40 Under 40 honorees, as well as one of The Network Journal’s 2017 “40 Under 40” honoree.
+He is a SHRM Diversity & Inclusion Expertise Panelist and serves on the Cultural Vistas and the Paladin boards.